 This chapter includes a presentation of government strategies on integration in section 7.1.
-Sections 7.2 to 7.5 describe the Danish Integration Act, the housing of refugees, the integration programme and social subsidies for new-comers, while section 7.6 deals with language education and employment initiatives besides the integration programme.
-Section 7.7 deals with integration of labour immigrants and their families.
-Sections 7.8 and 7.9 describe the assessment of foreign qualifications and the language stimulation training and teaching of Danish as a second language.
-Sections 7.10 and 7.11 describe the special integration initiatives aimed at ethnic minority children and youngsters and ethnic women.
-Finally, sections 7.12, 7.13 and 7.14 describe current Danish policies in place to combat residential segregation and discrimination and to prevent radicalisation.
-This chapter was written in November 2016.
+Sections 7.2-7.4 describe the Danish Integration Act, the housing of refugees, the integration program and social subsidies for newcomers, while section 7.5 deals with language education and employment initiatives besides the integration program.
+Section 7.6 deals with integration of labour immigrants and their families.
+Sections 7.7 and 7.8 describe the assessment of foreign qualifications and the language stimulation training and teaching of Danish as a second language.
+Sections 7.9 and 7.10 describe the special integration initiatives aimed at ethnic minority children and youngsters and ethnic women.
+Finally, sections 7.11, 7.12 and 7.13 describe current Danish policies in place to combat residential segregation and discrimination and to prevent radicalisation.